-Students with diverse learning styles and/or accessibility needs are welcome in this course.
-In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me, student services and/or the Accessibility Services Office as soon as possible.
-Students who believe they require accommodations and are unsure where to begin can speak to an academic advisor in student services for guidance and referrals.

-Accessibility Services staff are available by appointment to assess specific needs, provide referrals to supportive services and arrange appropriate accommodations.
+Students with diverse learning styles and needs are welcome in this course.
+In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or the Accessibility Services Office as soon as possible.
+Accessibility Services staff are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations.
 The sooner you let us know your needs, the quicker we can assist you in achieving your learning goals in this course.
-Once you have obtained an accommodation plan from Accessibility Services, please share your accommodation letter with your instructor and student services.